tanushree-dataanalytics/MMM_DataStory/README.md

 ### Columns
 ColumnTypeWhat it meansDATEDateThe Monday of each weektv_SNumericEuros spent on TV advertising that weekradio_SNumericEuros spent on radio advertising that weekpaid_search_SNumericEuros spent on paid search ads that weekrevenueNumericTotal company revenue that week — the variable the model is trying to explaincompetitor_salesNumericA competitor's sales figure — excluded from all models (see below)
 Why is competitor_sales excluded?
 Before fitting any model, a data quality check measures the correlation between every variable and revenue.
 Correlation is a number between -1 and +1 that tells you how closely two variables move together.
-A correlation of 1.0 means they are perfectly in sync — when one goes up, the other always goes up by the exact same proportion. competitor_sales had a correlation of 1.0 with revenue in this dataset.
-This is a data artefact — they are essentially the same number.
+A correlation of 1.0 means they are perfectly in sync, when one goes up, the other always goes up by the exact same proportion. competitor_sales had a correlation of 1.0 with revenue in this dataset.
+This is a data artefact, they are basically the same number.
 Including it would give the model a perfect R² of 1.0 by simply using competitor_sales as a stand-in for revenue, completely ignoring the actual ad channels.
 It tells us nothing useful and breaks the model entirely.
 It is permanently excluded from all features.

 ### Key concepts: definitions
 Before explaining what the model does, here are plain-English definitions of every concept used.